 By far the commonest problem that you will find, is the growth of lichen and moss on roof tiles.
 It can look very attractive to have moss growing on the roof as it gives a sense of being rustic as well as one of age.
 Don’t be conned by the pretty moss growth, however, if roof moss removal is not done regularly, the roots of the vegetation will start to break down the surface of the tiles and cause them to crumble.
 The lifespan of the tiles will be seriously reduced and the moss will start to grow under the tile overlap forcing the two surfaces apart which will eventually cause the upper tile to snap.

-What about access to the roof?
+Getting access to the roof

 The amount of access you require will depend on the following factors: